-Supplementary materials/ Sources directory: Additional materials from several additional textbooks and other sources, including Matlab programs used in class, may be found in the Sources directory.
-Follow links below for the specific source material for each lecture.
-In order to access these materials from outside the Harvard campus (possibly also from the Harvard wireless network), you'll need to use the VPN software which can be downloaded from the FAS software download site.
+Supplementary materials/ Sources directory: All course notes and Matlab/ python demos may be found in the Sources directory.
+To access from outside campus & from the Harvard wireless network, use the VPN software from the FAS download site.

-Please note: Course materials are the property of the instructional staff, Harvard University, or other copyright holders, and are provided for your personal use.
-You may not distribute them or post them on websites without permission of the course instructor.
+Course materials are the property of the instructors or other copyright holders, are provided for your personal use, and may not be distribute or posted on any websites.

-Prerequisites: Applied Mathematics 21a and 21b, or equivalent; CS50 or equivalent.

-Computer Skills: Programming knowledge (CS50 or equivalent experience) is expected for this class, Matlab experience would be particularly helpful.
-Course demonstrations, sections and homework assignment will be Matlab-based, some of the homework assignments will involve significant code writing effort.
-Students will gain additional experience with Matlab as part of the course.
+- Prerequisites: Applied Mathematics 21a and 21b, or equivalent; CS50 or equivalent. - Computer Skills: Programming knowledge is expected, Matlab or python experience would be particularly helpful.
+Course homework assignment will involve significant Matlab or python code writing.
+You may use either language.

-Students are asked to download and install Matlab on their computers from the FAS software download site.
-If you have not been exposed to Matlab or would like a refresher, we recommend the Matlab boot camp which involves 3-4 lectures and takes place during the beginning of the term, you need to register in advance, search my.harvard.edu, please note that the number of students may be limited.
+Using Matlab: install Matlab from the FAS software download site.
+If you need a Matlab refresher, we recommend the Matlab boot camp, 3-4 lectures during the beginning of the term; you need to register in advance, see my.harvard.edu.